kklitzing/home-assistant/README.md

   ha_db_url: "mysql://homeassistant:<ha_dbdatabasepassword>@<hostip>/ha_db?charset=utf8"
   ```
-  `<hostip>`: Is your hosts IP address on the network.
+  `<hostip>`: Is your hosts IP address on the network, replace it and <ha_dbdatabasepassword> with the value from your `.env` and exit after saving without the `.sample` suffix.

   *You will have to make sure to otherwise remove the suffix `.sample` from these filenames*

 - [x] Copy project folder
 - [x] modify `.env.sample` and `secrets.yaml.sample`
 - [ ] execute docker-compose

 ### `docker-compose`
 [The guide I followed for the installation of Docker](https://phoenixnap.com/kb/docker-on-raspberry-pi) suggests adding Your user to the Docker group so that containers can be run without requiring root priveleges, which is generally considered [best practice](https://en.wikipedia.org/wiki/Principle_of_least_privilege).